Life in the modern age has become a life of non-stop activity and high demands, which often lead to stress and lack of inner peace.

 As you continue practicing being mindful and attentive, gradually, your patience would grow, as well as your ability to be aware of the present moment and your present activities.
 You will notice that fewer worries are disturbing you, your mind is becoming calm, and you are feeling more peaceful, balanced stress-free.

-If you are interested in simple working methods to have more control of your attention, calm the restless activity of your mind, and become more mindful, consider reading and studying one or more of the three books below.
+If you are interested in simple working methods to have more control of your attention, calm the restless activity of your mind, and become more mindful, consider reading and studying the book “Calm Down the Nonstop Chatter of Your Mind” mentioned below.